leungant/webdev-vagrantfile/Readme.md

 While you're waiting and on windows:

-7. Download and install putty (https://the.earth.li/~sgtatham/putty/latest/x86/putty-0.67-installer.msi) or mobaxterm (https://mobaxterm.mobatek.net/download-home-edition.html)
+7. Download and install putty (https://the.earth.li/~sgtatham/putty/latest/x86/putty-0.67-installer.msi) + an X Server (https://sourceforge.net/projects/vcxsrv/) if you wish to use graphical applications on the box (e.g. Sublime Text), or just mobaxterm on its own (https://mobaxterm.mobatek.net/download-home-edition.html) for both an SSH client and an X Server combined.

 After VM creation is complete, type vagrant ssh